papamoose/u-u-webhook-plugin/README.md

 ### Debian Package

-This is a work in progress.
+This is a work in progress and will not work if your distro does not provide u-u v2.11+.

 ```
 make deb